-District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
-Effective for the 2019-2020 school year, traditional Districts must comply with minimum hours of instruction, instead of a minimum number of school days each year.
-The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the District, which can extend past the fiscal year-end.
-Adjustments have been finalized and did not have a material impact on the District's financial statements.
+Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year-end.
+This resulted in a payable to the District.